ToxicMushroom/magisk_for_arch/README.md

      wget https://raw.githubusercontent.com/daboynb/magisk_for_linux/main/magisk.sh && chmod +x magisk.sh && ./magisk.sh

-  - When it will ask for a device connect it
+  - When it ask for a device connect the phone

-  - Insert the path to the stock boot.img
+  - Drag & drop into the terminal the stock boot.img

-  - Wait

-  - When the process will be finished your patched boot.img will be on the /home/$USER/Magisk/pc_magisk folder
+  - Done, the patched boot.img will be inside the /home/$USER/Magisk/pc_magisk folder

 # Extras

 Since this script patch only the boot.img, there's a patched vbmeta image too in this repo.

-Command to generate the vbmeta image by yourself --> avbtool make_vbmeta_image --flags 2 --padding_size 4096 --output vbmeta_disabled.img
+Command to generate the vbmeta image by yourself :

+     python avbtool.py make_vbmeta_image --flags 2 --padding_size 4096 --output vbmeta_disabled.img

 # Credits